vertica/kafka-scheduler-chart/README.md

     --set "image.tag=24.1.0"
 ```

-## Usage

-The following sections use the [Strimzi operator](https://strimzi.io/) to deploy Kafka on Kubernetes.

-### Sample manifests
+## Sample manifests

-The following sections create and deploy multiple manifests whose length disrupts the document flow.
-To improve readability, these resources are available in the following drop downs:
+The following dropdowns provide sample manifests for a Kafka cluster, VerticaDB operator and custom resource (CR), and vkconfig scheduler.
+These manifests are applied in [Usage](#usage) to demonstrate how a simple deployment:

 <details>
   <summary>kafka-cluster.yaml (with <a href="https://strimzi.io/">Strimzi operator)</a></summary>